 Health: This is a malarial area.

-Communication: The mobile signal is unreliable and there is no internet access.
+Communication: The mobile signal is unreliable and WiFi is available in the lounge.

 Kicheche Valley Honeymoon offer: